gabema/msdocs-app-service-sqldb-dotnetcore/README.md

 1. Upgrade to .NET 8
 1. Upgrade to Entity Framework Core 8
 1. Use a local in memory cache instead of the Azure Redis Cache since there is no free tier option.
+1. Add a Github action for CI/CD deployment of App service and db migration script

 ## Warnings about using a local cache instead of a distributed cache